Atelier des Artistes en Exil — a programme supporting and integrating exiled artists in France

 Exhibitions, Projects, and Professional Networks

-The organization regularly hosts exhibitions, festivals, concerts, open studios, and interdisciplinary projects.
+The organisation regularly hosts exhibitions, festivals, concerts, open studios, and interdisciplinary projects.
 These activities give participants opportunities to present their work to new audiences and connect with curators, researchers, and representatives of cultural institutions.
 For many artists, such contacts become the foundation for future international projects and long-term collaborations.

 Why This Resource Matters

 Many programs focus on helping people overcome the immediate challenges of relocation.
 Atelier des Artistes en Exil works with a longer-term goal — rebuilding an artist’s professional life in France.
-The organization brings together studios, training, cultural projects, language education, professional guidance, and artist integration in France within a single support system.
+The organisation brings together studios, training, cultural projects, language education, professional guidance, and artist integration in France within a single support system.
 As a result, artists receive not only immediate assistance but also the opportunity to build a future in their new country.

 Who This Resource Is For